yslota/responsive-brochure-site-lab/README.md

-Nevertheless, in order to demonstrate to prospective employers, friends, family, poodles, and, most importantly, _yourself_ how far you've come in your knowledge of HTML and CSS you too must build a <span style="text-decoration: line-through">light-saber</span> personal web site that integrates all that you've learned over these previous weeks.
+Nevertheless, in order to demonstrate to prospective employers, friends, family, poodles, and, most importantly, _yourself_ how far you've come in your knowledge of HTML and CSS you too must build a personal web site that integrates all that you've learned over these previous weeks.

 As a hint of what this exercise is worth in the marketplace, a cursory search for "brochure site fee" shows that this work can be billed at $75-$250/hr.
 That